rubendcl/NLMXIR-Intro101/NLMIXR_Intro.md

 # Introduction

-This documents is an introduction of Non Linear Mixed Effects with the help of the R package NLMIXR2.
+This documents is an introduction of Non Linear Mixed Effects with the help of the R package nlmixr2.
 This example is based on:
 <https://nlmixr2.org/articles/addingCovariances.html>

 # Data

-The data corresponds to Phenobarbitol, which is automatically loaded with MLMIXR
+The data corresponds to Phenobarbitol, which is automatically loaded with nlmixr2

 ``` r
 #pheno_sd